OneBlockPlus/polkadot-hackathon-2024/bangkok/10-zk-omni/README.md

 https://github.com/Omniverse-Web3-Labs/bitcoin-proposals/blob/main/omni-utxo-proposal.md

 We have implement it in this hackathon project.
+You can some examples of the `UTXO` in this hackathon [here](./src/zk-6358-state-prover/src/mock/mock_utils.rs#L273)

 ### ZK-6358-Prover in Particular